aliffathoni/ESPAutoWifi/README.md

   }
 ```

-If there is no saved network on your ESP then open your WiFi using other device(s) and connect to "ESP WiFi Portal" wifi, then type 192.168.4.1 on your browser to access the web portal.
+It will automatically connect on last saved WiFi network, and if there is no saved network on your ESP then open your WiFi using other device(s) and connect to "ESP WiFi Portal" wifi, then type 192.168.4.1 on your browser to access the web portal.

 ## License